mitsuhiko/minijinja/README.md

 If you are stuck with `MiniJinja`, have suggestions or need help, you can use the [GitHub Discussions](https://github.com/mitsuhiko/minijinja/discussions).

+## Upgrading from MiniJinja 1.x

+There are two major versions of MiniJinja both of which are currently maintained.
+Most users should upgrade to 2.x which has a much improved object system.
+However if you have been using dynamic objects in the past the upgrade might be quite involved.
+For upgrade informations refer to [UPDATING](UPDATING.md) which has a guide with examples of what the changes between the two engine versions are.

+To see examples and code from MiniJinja 1.x, you can browse the [minijinja-1.x branch](https://github.com/mitsuhiko/minijinja/tree/minijinja-1.x).

 ## Related Crates

 * [minijinja-autoreload](https://github.com/mitsuhiko/minijinja/tree/main/minijinja-autoreload): provides